ocaml/ocaml.org/data/planet/ocsigen/tyxml-400.md

 <h2>What is TyXML ?</h2>

 <p>TyXML is a library for building statically correct HTML5 and SVG documents.
 It provides a set of combinators which use the OCaml type system to ensure the validity of the generated document.
-TyXML&rsquo;s combinators can be used to build textual HTML and SVG, but also DOM trees or reactive interfaces, using <a href="https://ocsigen.org/eliom/manual/clientserver-html">Eliom</a> and <a href="https://ocsigen.org/js_of_ocaml/api/Tyxml_js">Js_of_ocaml</a>.</p>
+TyXML&rsquo;s combinators can be used to build textual HTML and SVG, but also DOM trees or reactive interfaces, using <a href="https://ocsigen.org/eliom/manual/clientserver-html - [404 Not Found]">Eliom</a> and <a href="https://ocsigen.org/js_of_ocaml/api/Tyxml_js - [404 Not Found]">Js_of_ocaml</a>.</p>

 <h2>New TyXML manual and improved documentation</h2>